artkoder/events-bot-new/README.md

 skip a candidate.
 Accepted items go through the standard import pipeline to create a Telegraph page and calendar links.
 The operator may additionally trigger a repost to the Afisha VK group; there is no separate publish queue.
+Operators can run `/vk_queue` to see current inbox counts and get a button to start reviewing candidates.

 This is an MVP using **aiogram 3** and SQLite.
 It is designed for deployment on Fly.io with a webhook.